SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/edit-card-layout.md

 ## Save, publish, or cancel

-When you are done, click one of the following buttons:
+After editing a layout, click one of the following buttons:

 | Button | Description |
 |---|---|